obsidiansystems/hasktags/README.md

-# hasktags
+# hasktags (with daml support)
-A tool to generate tag files for vim and emacs
+A tool to generate tag files for vim and emacs.
+Forked from [MarcWeber/hasktags](https://github.com/MarcWeber/hasktags) to add support for [daml](https://docs.daml.com/).

 What is it for?
 A tag file is a index containing key items of your project such as
 - function names
 - module names
 - data declarations
+- *daml templates and choices*
 - ...

 So that you can find / jump to them fast.